 Oil & Gas Laboratory, Thailand

-SLP Environmental was appointed by a global oil and gas services company to design, implement, manage and verify a flood rehabilitation and decontamination package of works for a specialist laboratory facility located in Bang Pa-In, Thailand.
+SLP Environmental consultants were appointed by a global oil and gas services company to design, implement, manage and verify a flood rehabilitation and decontamination package of works for a specialist laboratory facility located in Bang Pa-In, Thailand.
 The facility was inundated as a result of the severe flooding experienced in Thailand in 2011 causing extensive damage to the building fabric as well as equipment and machinery.

 As a result of the flooding the buildings were extensively contaminated by fungi (mold).
 Mold spores represent a potential health hazard to humans by causing allergic reactions and some molds actually excrete toxic compounds called mycotoxins.
 Certain mycotoxins can be harmful, even lethal, to humans when exposure concentrations are high enough.